gvwilson/fiction/iffy/index.md

 "Thanks," Iffy mumbled,
 feeling her foster father's glare on her back.
-Suddenly resentful of his disapproval, she asked, "So what kind o doctor are you?"
+Suddenly resentful of his disapproval, she asked, "So what kind o' doctor are you?"

 "The medical kind, originally," the old woman replied, turning in her seat so that she was fully facing Iffy.